Debangkita432/vedaai/README.md

 <br/>

-> **AssignAI** is a production-grade SaaS platform that lets educators generate structured, AI-powered assignments and question papers in seconds — with real-time progress tracking, queue-based processing, and beautiful exam-style rendering.
+> **VedaAI** is a production-grade SaaS platform that lets educators generate structured, AI-powered assignments and question papers in seconds — with real-time progress tracking, queue-based processing, and beautiful exam-style rendering.

 </div>